radishland/radish/README.md

 Where:
 - `elements` contains your reusable custom elements, web components and unknown elements
-- `routes` contains your routes with optionally colocated custom elements
+- `routes` contains your routes and one-off colocated custom elements
 - `static` contains the static assets that should be served as-is
-- the `start.ts` scripts starts the app and contains your config.
+- `start.ts` starts the app and contains your project config.

 ## Plugin API

-The Radish core is a plugin runner modelled after the Vite/Rollup plugin system, with compatible signatures.
+The Radish core is a plugin runner modelled after the [Vite](https://vite.dev/guide/api-plugin.html)/[Rollup](https://rollupjs.org/plugin-development/) plugin system, with compatible signatures.
 The framework features themselves come in the form of built-in plugins which can be extended.
 For example declarative shadow root inlining, server effects, type stripping etc. are all plugins.

 The pipeline is articulated around the following hooks and phases: